aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 </div>

 ### Lab Flow
-User Profile data in DynamoDB and Play Log data in EC2 will be collected in S3 in near real-time using Kinesis Data Firehose.
-After that, Glue is used to create the Data Catalog and data preparation is done with Glue ETL Job.
-This processed data is then analyzed using Athena to query and SageMaker for more sophisticated analysis and prediction through Machine Learning.
+User profile data in DynamoDB and play log data in EC2 will be collected in S3 in near real-time using Kinesis Data Firehose.
+After that, Glue is used to create a data catalog.
+The data catalog is then used to pepare the data with Glue ETL Job.
+The processed data is then introspected via Athena and more sophisticated analysis and prediction are performed using SageMaker.

 ### About Data
-There are 2 types of data are collected.
-Let's take a look at the data used in this lab first.
+There are 2 types of data being collected.
+Let's take a look at the data used in this lab.
-1. User Profile data in stored in DynamoDB and contains information about the level and class of users.
+1. User profile data is stored in DynamoDB and contains information about the level and class of users.

 | pidx  | uclass | ulevel | utimestamp |
 | :---- | :----- | :----- | :--------- |